Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Introduction

-The robust success of our technique provides evidence that mixture models are a useful lens on LM behaviour.
-Our research provides inroads for utilising capabilities which are dormant in models and which have been hard to elicit with prompting alone, including crucial ones like resistance to prompt injection attacks, as well as understanding how to correct for biases learned in the training data.
+The improvements in accuracy due to our technique suggest that viewing LMs as product of experts models can be a useful framework for understanding and improving the behaviour of these models.
+Our research provides new approaches for utilizing capabilities which are dormant in models and which have been hard to elicit with prompting alone.
+This includes capabilities of immediate practical importance, such as resistance to prompt injection attacks, as well as understanding how to correct for biases learned in the training data.

-Our main contributions are: \begin{itemize} \item Proposing a formal mechanism based on mixture models to explain how `strong priors' cause poor model performance on certain tasks \item Developing a novel technique to robustly improve performance across several models on several tasks from the Inverse Scaling dataset \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item Interpreting language models as geometric mixtures (i.e. a product of experts) to develop a model of how distractor tasks cause poor performance on certain inputs. \item Based on that model, proposing a general framework for eliciting other component of the geometric mixtures and extrapolating to more desirable mixtures in logits space. \item Developing a technique based on the product of experts model and showing that it robustly improves performance across several language models on several tasks from the Inverse Scaling dataset. \end{itemize}